Staff Portal Student Portal Apply Now

 Forestry Sciences and Technology

-Develop technical and scientific capability for sustainable forestry systems and utilization.
+Develop technical and scientific capability for sustainable forestry systems, forest productivity, and timber utilization.

 Major 2